 If you notice wood rot in a workpiece or surface, chances are it can lead to structural damage and costly repairs.
 Because of this, many homeowners are eager to find ways to stop the decaying process at all costs.

 Among the available preventive measures, will bleach stop wood rot or not?
-Here are some insights into this widely debated topic from our woodworking experts.
+Here are some insights into this widely debated topic.

 3 Different Types of Wood Rot and Their Causes